aiven/devportal/docs/products/opensearch/concepts/aggregations.rst

 Aggregations
 ============

-Alongside the search functionality, OpenSearch offers a powerful analytics engine able to perform aggregations of big data and extract statistics and metrics in just milliseconds.
-Results of the aggregations can be then visualised with OpenSearch Dashboards.
+Alongside the search functionality, OpenSearch offers a powerful analytics engine able to perform summary calculations of your data, and extract statistics and metrics very rapidly.
+Results of these "aggregations" can be then visualised with OpenSearch Dashboards.

 Aggregations can be divided into three groups: